jiwon-yu514/ADNI_SNP-GM-CrossAttention/README.md

 | `X_GM.npy` | VBM-based gray matter ROI volume features extracted from T1-weighted MRI; 93 ROI features |
 | `Y_dis.npy` | Diagnostic labels for CN, EMCI, LMCI, and AD |

-Clinical variables are combined into a 4-dimensional clinical feature vector.
-Sex is label-encoded, and clinical and GM features are standardized before model training.
+Clinical variables consist of age, sex, education, and MMSE.
+To reduce scale differences across modalities, Z-score normalization is applied to the clinical variables and GM ROI volume features before model training.

 The data files are not included in this repository due to ADNI data usage restrictions.